-A hard fact of parenting is that no one in the society receives more unsolicited advice than new parents.
+A hard fact of parenting is that no one receives more unsolicited advice than new parents.
 They also get a good amount of criticism.
 And for some unexplainable reasons, many think that they know what is best for your child.
 This blog will discuss one of the most talked about topics of motherhood: Feeding.
 The focus will be on nipple confusion-- a mum’s struggles and ways to prevent and overcome it.
 Lauranne, a new mum shares her experience with us.

 “I had a bit of an experience with bottle feeding when I was in the hospital; when I had my little girl.
 I had to do some express breastfeeding cause my milk hadn’t fully come through and she was losing too much weight.”